Dutch pension funds continue to see increases in funding levels

 Several Dutch pension funds saw further improvements in their funding positions in September 2025, driven mainly by higher investment returns and changes in actuarial interest rates.

-Hoogovens Pension Fund's results revealed that its current coverage ratio increased from 130.7 per cent in August to 131.6 per cent in September.
+Hoogovens Pension Fund reported that its policy coverage ratio, the average funding ratio over the past 12 months, improved, rising from 125.4 per cent in August to 126.1 per cent in September.

 Additionally, the pension increase granted on 1 July 2025 had a negative effect of 3.8 percentage points on the current funding ratio.

-The fund explained that falling interest rates in the past month had a negative impact on the current funding ratio, while the increase in the value of investments had a positive effect.
+The fund explained that falling interest rates in the past month had a negative impact on the current funding ratio, but an increase in investments offset this.

-Continuing the trend, SNS Reaal reported improvements in its funding levels, with its policy rising from 122.1 per cent in August to 123 per cent in September.
+Continuing the trend, SNS Reaal reported improvements in its funding levels, with its policy funding ratio rising from 122.1 per cent in August to 123 per cent in September.

 The value of the fund’s investments increased in September, and due to a slight decrease in interest rates, liabilities increased, leading to a rise in the current funding ratio from 130.2 per cent to 131.8 per cent.